ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/_includes/v2_batch_api_group_fields.rst

      - Description
      - Accepted Data Type
      - Required?
+   * - aiLastRetrievalDate
+     - The date and time the AI-generated summary for the Group was last retrieved from its source (for Document, Event, and Report Groups only)
+     - DateTime
+     - Optional
    * - aiProvider
-     - The source of the AI-generated summary provided for the Group (for Document and Report Groups only)
+     - The source of the AI-generated summary provided for the Group (for Document, Event, and Report Groups only)
      - String
      - Required if ``insights`` is used
    * - associatedGroupXid